 RRC-FR reinforces French and Allied headquarters deployed in overseas theatres of operations, to the tune of 40 to 80 personnel each year.
 In France, it commits more than 100 personnel to Operation Sentinelle.

-CEIS’s activities cover long-term and ad hoc studies, strategy, consulting, and three flagship events across our core expertise areas: the Universités d’Été de la Défense (Summer Defence Conference), the International Cybersecurity Forum (FIC), and the Dakar Forum for Peace and Security.
+CEIS-Avisa Partners’ activities cover research, strategy and consulting for governments, EU institutions and private-sector clients across Europe and beyond.
+We organize flagship events in our core areas of expertise: the Universités d’Été de la Défense (Summer Defence Conference), the International Cybersecurity Forum (FIC), and the Dakar Forum for Peace and Security.